CastagnaIT/wpfmdi/README.md

 </mdi:MdiContainer>
 ```

+Additional events can be used are
+* Closing - It happens before the closed event
+* Closed - When MdiChild has been closed
+* Activated - When MdiChild is activated (it has the focus)
+* Deactivated - When MdiChild is deactivated (it has lost the focus)

 Properties here which can be used are
 * Name - MANDATORY to set a name to the MdiChild, to allow the correct behavior of the focus between different MdiChild
 * Title (e.g. Title="Window 1")